 Far from us does not mean safe from us

 Satellite communication plays a critical role in a wide range of applications, from telecommunications to weather forecasting, remote sensing, geo-positioning, navigation, and military communication.
 However, these transmissions can be vulnerable to interception and hacking, leading to potential breaches in security.

 Given their critical role in our communications infrastructure, satellites must feature the best possible cybersecurity technology.
-Orbiting assets are likely to have an extended lifetime, so the hardware has to be as future-proof as possible — it’s not like you can just send a tech up to carry out on-site maintenance and security patching.
+Orbiting assets are likely to have an extended lifetime, so the hardware has to be as future proof as possible – it’s not like you can just send a tech up to carry out on-site maintenance and security patching.
 Don’t even get us started on the extreme cost of failure associated with satellites being compromised or rendered useless.

-Protecting satellites with quantum technologies
+Protecting satellites from cyber-attacks with quantum technology